October is National Disability Employment Awareness Month and we're recognizing the 75th annual observance of NDEAM in 2020.

 Accommodating and recruiting top talent with disabilities

-Sean Rego, Director of Talent Acquisition at The Conti Group, has about 25 years of experience in the TA field.
+Sean Rego, former Director of Talent Acquisition at The Conti Group, has about 25 years of experience in the TA field.
 He also knows what it's like to be a high-performer with a disability — Rego lives with adult Attention Deficit Disorder (ADD).

 He's teamed up with various organizations over his career to recruit people who are blind, people who've retired, and others who face physical, mental, and psychological challenges.
 And the big takeaway here is that he understands both sides of the coin — having a disability and offering career opportunities to others with one.
 He has a unique take on the importance of a digitally accessible career site, well beyond compliance.